Danielovich/danielovich.github.io/_posts/2021-01-21-Try-not-to-use-base-types.md

 Sure, we can agree that a CVR can be an int.
 But I feel robbed from a few things really, which I get when using a custom type instead.

-- Validity of a custom type can and should built in
+- Validity of a custom type can and should be built in
 - No guessing of what I am working with
 - Enriches your code due to clearer types